AguaClara/aguaclara_tutorial/docs/source/git-and-github/git-basics.rst

 Merge Conflicts
 ---------------

 Now let's say two chefs were working on changing the recipe for the same sandwich simultaneously.
 One decides to add cheese to the BLT, while the other doesn't like tomato so he takes that out and puts in avocado instead.
 When they go to publish the recipe (push), the restaurant manager won't know which recipe to use.
 This is called a merge conflict.
-How a merge conflict is resolved is explained in more detail below.
+How a merge conflict is resolved is explained in more detail `here <https://help.github.com/en/articles/resolving-a-merge-conflict-using-the-command-line>`_.